 From Rifugio Sapienza we stop at the meeting point to split off into separate groups for a scenic ride up to 2500 metres.

-Further chaos here, in a building well past its' "sell-by" date and just not designed for the numbers of visitors it has to manage on a daily basis.
+Further chaos here, in a building well past its' “sell-by” date and just not designed for the number of visitors it has to manage on a daily basis.

 There have been two attempts to build new cable cars but both have been destroyed by recent eruptions.

 You will be asked to wear your helmet so you can join the ‘special line' for tours, which will really hack off all the people not wearing helmets because your line will move quicker than theirs.

 Eventually, you will filter through a small gap and get onto the cable car.